Markdown Formatter

 Did You Know?

-Markdown was created in 2004 by John Gruber and Aaron Swartz to make web writing easier to read and write.
+Markdown was created in 2004 by John Gruber and Aaron Swartz to make web writing as easy as plain text.

 Markdown is a lightweight markup language used for creating formatted text using a plain-text editor.
-It is the industry standard for project documentation, README files, and static site content.
-Because Markdown relies on specific spacing and symbols to represent HTML elements, consistent formatting is crucial for ensuring that the document renders correctly across different viewers and platforms.
+It is the industry standard for documentation, used extensively for GitHub READMEs, technical blog posts, and static site generators.
+Because Markdown relies on specific spacing and indentation to determine how text is rendered, a formatter is essential for maintaining valid syntax that looks great across different platforms like GitHub, GitLab, and Obsidian.

 Best Practice